camtrees/camtrees.github.io/info-for-cam-volunteers/epicollect.md

 received by volunteers, who find it easy to use.
 Data is collected when **planting a new tree** and when **recording information about an existing tree**.

+Prior to going out into the field with the EpiCollect5 app, you should follow these steps to assure your EpiCollect phone app has the latest form (sets of questions) loaded.
+It is critical to perform these steps when you have internet connectivity.

+1. Launch EpiCollect
+1. If you are NOT at the Project Selection Screen that allows you to select the ‘CAM Tree Maintenance’ project
+	* Click the ‘< Projects’ button in the top left of the screen until you get back to the Project Selection Screen
+1. Click the ‘CAM Tree Maintenance’ project
+	* If you see a dialog that says the project form has been updated, click the ‘OK’ button.
+Click ‘OK’ again when it tells you that the form has been updated.
+1. Click the ‘< Projects’ button again to go back to the Project Selection screen.

-When collecting tree data with EpiCollect5, you first select the CAM Organization and Tree Site.
-You then follow one of six available data-entry pathways.
+Once out in the field, as you collect tree data with EpiCollect5, you will first select the CAM Organization and Tree Site.
+You will then follow one of six data-entry pathways through the app.
 The following table describes each pathway and its intended use.

 | Pathway      | Purpose                                                                           |
 | ------------ | --------------------------------------------------------------------------------- |